jenkinsci/instana-plugin/README.md

 To ingest a Release Marker into Instana you simply need to add `releaseMarker` to your Pipeline script .

-There is one mandatory parameter `releaseName`
+There is one mandatory parameter `releaseName` and two optional parameters `serviceNames` and `applicationNames`.

 For example
 ```groovy